About

 My approach

 Above all, I value my roles as a friend, daughter, sister, community member, and mother.
 Relationships are the threads that hold everything together, and I am grateful to be stitched closely to some very special people in this world.
-I take a relational approach to all of my work, and deeply value the connections and collaborations that I make along the way.

 What I offer